 I couldn’t find a lot of alternatives for foodies Las Vegas tours, but Taste Buzz Food Tours do have three options: Downtown Delights, Finger Licking Foodie Tour and Dining like the Stars.
 The company is owned by a Las Vegas native too.

 Talk about a comprehensive post!
 There are over 20 Las Vegas tours listed in this post.
 I hope you find one that suits your style and time constraints.
-For more Las Vegas tours with reputable company Viator, click here.
+For more Las Vegas tours with reputable company Viator, click here or browse the tours below.

 Tell me about your favourite Las Vegas tours and experiences in the comments.